notweuz/just-another-survival-debug-stick/README.md

 ## 📖 Overview

-The **Survival Debug Stick** mod allows players in survival mode to craft and use the Debug Stick just like in Creative mode.
+The **Just Another Survival Debug Stick** mod allows players in survival mode to craft and use the Debug Stick just like in Creative mode.
 It brings back the full power of block state editing — now accessible without cheats or operator permissions.